14. Appendices

 |

-- in [9]: the [ARTICLES] table has been created
+- in [9]: table [ARTICLES] has been created

 Installing this connector adds a namespace to the .NET platform:

-After installation, you can verify that the ODBC connector is present as follows:
+After installation, the presence of the ODBC connector can be checked as follows:

-- In [1], select [Administrative Tools] (on XP Pro: Start Menu / Control Panel / Performance and Maintenance / Administrative Tools)
+- in [1], select [Administrative tools] (on XP Pro: Start menu / Control panel / Performance and maintenance / Administration tools)

-- In [3], select the [ODBC Drivers] tab
+- in [3], select the [Drivers ODBC] tab